 Part time enrollment is welcome!
 Families can enroll for a minimum of two full days per week.
 Our program does not offer a partial day option.
 Days will be designated upon enrollment and cannot be substituted or changed without prior approval.
 These spaces are limited, and due to the sharing of one full time space between two children, part-time spaces are not flexible.

-The 2018 rates for Part-Time enrollment are:
+The 2019 tuition for Part-Time enrollment is:

 $55.00 a day for PreKindergarten through School-Aged Children

 $65.00 a day for Babies & Toddlers